coveo/source.coveo.com/_posts/2017-03-07-building-a-resource-locator.md

 });
 ```
 ## The final end result
-Use case: “I want to find a “project development” consultant, which is available from 5 March till 15 May:”
+Use case: “I want to find a “project development” consultant, which is available from March 5th to May 15th:”

 ![RL30]({{ site.baseurl }}/images/ResourceLocator/RL30.png)

-I found 271 people (which have project development in their People, Resume or additional info records):
+I found 271 people (which have project development in their People, Resume, or additional info records):

 ![RL31]({{ site.baseurl }}/images/ResourceLocator/RL31.png)